Operational requirements for networked ID scanning

 Under the ID scanner scheme, you are obliged to install an approved ID scanner at each entry to the regulated premises.
 Approved operators can provide advice in the placement of approved ID scanner terminals if required.

-- scan the photo ID of all patrons after 10pm (unless the patron is exempt as outlined in People who must have their ID scanned)
+- scan the photo ID of all patrons after 10pm on certain days unless the patron is exempt

-- prevent entry to patrons subject to a banning order under the Liquor Act (see Refusing entry and scanning ID on re-entry)
+- prevent entry to patrons subject to a banning order under the Liquor Act (read about refusing entry and scanning ID on re-entry)

-- opt in to be covered by the Privacy Act 1988 (Cwlth) (see the opt-in register)
+- register to opt in to be covered by the Privacy Act 1988 (Cwlth)

-- comply with the Privacy Act 1988 (Cwlth) in relation to the protection of personal information recorded by an approved ID scanner operated in the regulated premises.
+- comply with the Privacy Act in relation to the protection of personal information recorded by an approved ID scanner operated in the regulated premises.

 Note: While there are no record-keeping requirements under the Liquor Act in relation to approved ID scanners, you will still need to comply with crowd controller requirements under the Security Providers Act.